Knee pain on stairs is a really common problem.

 But stick with it – it may take around 4 weeks or so to notice much difference and things will continue to improve over the next few months so don't give up!

 These are just two simple exercises that can really help to improve strength and reduce knee pain on stairs.
-You can find loads more exercises that can help in the knee strengthening exercises section.
+You can find loads more exercises that can help in the knee strengthening exercises section or if you want something slightly different, try resistance band exercises for legs.

 To be able to walk upstairs normally i.e. only placing one foot as opposed to both on each step, your knee needs to be able to bend a certain amount.
 Generally, you need between 90-110 degrees of knee flexion to climb stairs normally.
 Obviously, the higher the step, the more the knee will need to be able to bend.